Reflective space for trans and non binary therapy practitioners

 This will be a small group, between 4-10 people.

-Dates and Eventbrite links to book:
+Dates and links to book:

 Billy Urquhart (they/them)